Schwenk & Seggelke

 Seggelke Klarinetten (GmbH & Co.
-KG), is a German clarinet manufacturer based in Bamberg in the Bavarian Upper Franconia.
-The company manufactures clarinets according to the German handle system (Oehler system) and the French system (Boehm system) as well as in a combination of both systems, starting from the Boehm system (so-called modular design).
+KG), is a German clarinet manufacturer based in Bamberg in Bavarian Upper Franconia.
+The company manufactures clarinets of a variety of fingering systems.
 A specialty of the company is the reproduction of historical clarinets.

 History

 The company was founded in 1996 as a company by the clarinet maker Werner Schwenk and the clarinet maker and clarinetist Jochen Seggelke, based in Tübingen and Bamberg.
 In 1998, the two production facilities were merged in Bamberg.
 In 2002, the company moved there larger premises.
 The co-shareholder Werner Schwenk retired from the company in 2013, which has since been continued by Jochen Seggelke as a sole proprietorship.
 In 2020 the company was transferred to the newly founded company Seggelke Klarinetten GmbH & Co.
 KG.
 The name Schwenk and Seggelke will be continued as a brand name (label).

 Products

+The company keys its clarinets according to the German Oehler system and the French Boehm system as well as in a combination of both systems, starting from the Boehm system (so-called modular design).